Searching for the best things to do in Bratislava?

 7) See Bratislava Old Town From St. Michael’s Tower

 As you approach St. Michael’s Gate, you should stop and look above you.
 St Michael’s Tower is seven stories high!
-There is a museum inside, and an observation tower which gives you unparalleled views of Old Town Bratislava.

 You should consider touring St. Michael’s Tower as one of the things to do in Bratislava you do not want to miss.